metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

  * @returns {Promise<{id: string, exp: number} | null>}
  */
 async function fetchRefreshToken(url) {
   const response = await fetch(url, {
     method: "GET",
     credentials: "include",
   });

   return await response.json();
 }

 // Pass this configuration to MetabaseProvider.
-// Wrap the fetchRequestToken function in useCallback if it has dependencies to prevent re-renders. const config = {fetchRefreshToken};
+// Wrap the fetchRequestToken function in useCallback if it has dependencies to prevent re-renders. const config = { fetchRefreshToken };
 ```

 # Known limitations

 - The Metabase Embedding SDK does not support server-side rendering (SSR) at the moment.
   - If you are using a framework with SSR support such as Next.js or Remix, you have to ensure that the SDK components
     are rendered on the client side.
   - For example, you can apply the `"use client"` directive on Next.js or use the `remix-utils/ClientOnly` component
     on Remix.
 - Embedding multiple instances of interactive dashboards on the same page are not supported.
   - Please use static dashboards if you need to embed multiple dashboards on the same page.

 # Feedback